nishadsinghi/Relevant-Activity-Frame-extraction-for-MOOCs/README.md

 the student.

 <br/>
-The report can be found in the submission folder.
+The report can be found by the name DL_A2